FlyingDiver/Indigo-Harmony/README.md

 This plugin enables monitoring of certain activities on the Harmony Hub, and provides the capability to send Activity changes and device commands to the Hub.

-Communications with the hub uses the pyharmony library along with the sleekxmpp module.
-Pyharmony is included with the plugin.

-Use pip to install sleekxmpp:

-	sudo pip install sleekxmpp

-If you get an error not finding the pip command, do:

-	sudo easy_install pip

 This version of the plugin requires Indigo 7.

 **PluginID**: com.flyingdiver.indigoplugin.harmonyhub